SaltyFish123/SaltyFish123.github.io/_posts/2022-06-30-c++_concurrency.md

 For **memory_order_seq_cst**, it requires a single total ordering over all operations tagged memory_order_seq_cst.

 For **memory_order_relaxed**, operations on the same variable within a single thread still obey happens-before relationships.
 Relaxed operations on different variables can be freely reordered, even within the same thread.
-They don’t introduce synchronizes-with relationships.
+They don't introduce synchronizes-with relationships.

 For **acquire-release ordering**, atomic loads are acquire operations ( memory_order_acquire ), atomic stores are release operations ( memory_order_release ), and atomic read-modify-write operations (such as fetch_add() or exchange() ) are either acquire, release, or both ( memory_order_acq_rel ). **Synchronization is pairwise, between the thread that does the release and the thread that does the acquire.
 A release operation synchronizes-with anacquire operation that reads the value written.**

 If you mix acquire-release operations with sequentially consistent operations, the sequentially consistent loads behave like loads with acquire semantics, and sequentially consistent stores behave like stores with release semantics.
 Sequentially consistent read-modify-write operations behave as both acquire and release operations.
 Relaxed operations are still relaxed but are bound by the additional synchronizes-with and consequent happens-before relationships introduced through the use of acquire-release semantics.

 **Memory_order_consume** was part of the acquire-release ordering model, but it was conspicuously absent from the preceding description.
-This is because memory_order_consume is special: it’s all about data dependencies.
+This is because memory_order_consume is special: it's all about data dependencies.
 There are two new relations that deal with data dependencies: **dependency-ordered-before** and **carries-a-dependency-to**.
 Just like sequenced-before, carries-a-dependency-to applies strictly **within a single thread** and essentially models the data dependency between operations; if the result of an operation A is used as an operand for an operation B, then A carries-a-dependency-to B. If the result of operation A is a value of a scalar type such as an int, then the relationship still applies if the result of A is stored in a variable, and that variable is then used as an operand for operation B. This operation is also transitive, so if A carries-a-dependency-to B, and B carries-a-dependency-to C, then A carries-a-dependency-to C.

 On the other hand, the **dependency-ordered-before** relationship can apply between threads.
-It’s introduced by using atomic load operations tagged with **memory_order_consume**.
+It's introduced by using atomic load operations tagged with **memory_order_consume**.
 This is a special case of memory_order_acquire that limits the synchronized data to direct dependencies; a store operation A tagged with memory_order_release , memory_order_acq_rel , or memory_order_seq_cst is dependency-ordered-before a load operation B tagged with memory_order_consume if the consume reads the value stored.
 This is as opposed to the synchronizes-with relationship you get if the load uses memory_order_acquire.
 If this operation B then carries-a-dependency-to some operation C, then A is also dependency-ordered-before C. One important use for this kind of memory ordering is where the **atomic operation loads a pointer to some data**.
 By using memory_order_consume on the load and memory_order_release on the prior store, you ensure that the pointed-to data is correctly synchronized, without imposing any synchronization requirements on any other nondependent data.

 ### C++ atomic fences